M3MAD-Bench: Multi-Dimensional Evaluation of Multi-Agent Debate Across Domains and Modalities: Analysis and Discussion

 To analyze failure modes in MAD, we uniformly sample 100 failed cases for manual error attribution.
 Similar to the taxonomy in previous work~\cite{cemri2025why,wynn2025talk}, we group errors into four categories: (1) \textit{Incorrect Conformity}, where a correct agent conforms to an incorrect consensus due to confidence bias or peer pressure; (2) \textit{Collective Delusion}, where agents mutually reinforce incorrect assumptions, forming a hallucination loop; (3) \textit{Context Degradation}, where debate quality deteriorates over rounds due to repetition or format drift; and (4) \textit{Selection Failure}, where a correct answer appears during the debate but is missed by the final aggregation mechanism.

-As shown in Figure~\ref{fig:attribute}, \textit{Collective Delusion} accounts for the majority (65\%) of errors, revealing that interaction often reinforces incorrect claims rather than correcting them.
-Additionally, \textit{Selection Failure} (17\%) indicates that correct answers often emerge but is missed by the aggregator.
-These findings suggest future work should prioritize mitigating groupthink and improving answer selection.
+As shown in Figure~\ref{fig:attribute}, \textit{Collective Delusion} accounts for the majority (65\%) of errors, revealing that agent interaction often reinforces incorrect claims rather than correcting them.
+Additionally, \textit{Selection Failure} (17\%) indicates that correct answers often emerge during debate but are ultimately missed by the aggregator.
+These findings suggest that future work should prioritize mitigating groupthink and improving answer selection.

 \begin{greybox} \raisebox{-0.15\height}{ }~\textbf{Insight 9}: Agents tend to reinforce mutual errors rather than self-correcting, and aggregators often fail to identify valid reasoning already present in the debate history. \end{greybox}